Sighery/dotfiles/README.md

 These are under `dotfiles`.
 Dotdrop takes care of managing and deploying them, but, as long as you take care of copying them to their original name and destination you can manage them manually.
-This is all configured under `config.yaml`, the default cfg used by dotdrop.
+This is all configured under `config.yaml`, the default cfg used by Dotdrop.

 The only slightly significant thing in there might be the `nord-xresources` submodule.
 This is the current `Xresources` theme I use.
 However, I wanted a